 3. Hang a moving rattle over their crib

 Hanging a moving rattle, or mobile, over your baby’s crib or within their reach during tummy time encourages them to reach out for it.
 This helps them move their hands and legs while enabling them to hold their head (5).

 4. Sing to your baby

 Singing to your baby has multiple benefits for your baby.
-It helps in the development of a bond between you and your baby, teaches them new words and rhythms and improves their listening skills–all of which help in their cognitive development (6).
+It helps in developing a bond and in making connections with your baby.
+It helps in teaching them new words and rhythms and improves their listening skills–all of which help in their cognitive development (6).

 Cognitive activities for infants 3 to 6 months

 By the time your baby turns four or five months old, they develop a sense of self-discovery.
-They begin to understand that they can influence their surroundings and are able to appreciate interactive toys.
+They are more interested in exploring their surroundings as they begin to understand that they can influence things around.
+They are even able to appreciate interactive toys.

-At this age, your infant is also able to communicate if they are happy or sad, looks at you when you are feeding them, and reaches for toys and other objects with their hands.
+At this age, your infant is better at expressing emotions.
+They are able to communicate if they are happy or sad.
+They look at you when you are feeding them, and reach out for toys and other objects with their hands.
+They are also interested in exploring objects.
 By six months of age, your infant is also able to transfer objects from one hand to the other and reach for things around them.